wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Giving Limited Access

-Instead of giving global read-only access, you can give Tanzu Observability more limited access.
+Instead of giving global read-only access, you can give Operations for Applications more limited access.
 To do this, when you create a role in AWS, instead of providing **ReadOnlyAccess**, you can either create a policy with the required permissions and assign it to the role, or select an existing policy.

 <a name="policy"></a>